halloweeks/AES-128-ECB/README.md

 ## Features

 - **AES-128 ECB:** This implementation adheres to the AES-128 ECB encryption mode, which encrypts individual 16-byte blocks of data independently.
-It supports the encryption of multiple 16-byte blocks in sequence.

 - **Fixed Block Size:** The algorithm enforces a fixed block size of 16 bytes, and it does not support padding.
 Input data must be exactly 16 bytes in length for each block.